Skip to main content

 • "Semi-open" and "semi-closed" primaries and caucuses are variations of the two main types.

+Each state has its own way of operating its primaries and caucuses.
 Learn which states have which types of primaries.

 Awarding delegates from the primaries and caucuses